semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### skip {#skip-in-blocks}

-The `skip` property is optional and it allows you to define conditions, written in [Conditions DSL](./conditions-dsl) which are based on the branch name or tag name of current push which initiated entire pipeline.
+The `skip` property is optional and it allows you to define conditions, written in [Conditions DSL](./conditions-dsl) which are based on the branch name or tag name of the current push that initiated the entire pipeline.
 If a condition defined in this way is evaluated to be true, the block will be skipped.

 When a block is skipped, it means that it will immediately finish with a `passed` result without actually running any of its jobs.

-Its result_reason will be set to `skipped` and other blocks which depend on it passing will be started and executed as if this block executed regularly and all of its jobs passed.
+Its result_reason will be set to `skipped` and other blocks which depend on its passing will be started and executed as if this block executed regularly and all of its jobs passed.

 Example of a block that has been skipped on all branches except master: